 Even if it takes you a whole crapload of time and effort to reach the level and amount of money you desire, it still beats every other written content solutions provider out there.

 Who wants to wait for a whole month for their paycheck?
 I know I don’t!
 BlogMutt takes out the pain of waiting by paying you weekly via PayPal.
-You don’t even need to reach a certain amount of money before you can cashout.
+You don’t even need to reach a certain amount of money before you can cash out.

 My Verdict – Is BlogMutt Legit?

 BlogMutt is definitely a legit website for both clients searching for written content solutions and writers who want to earn some money by writing freelance.
-It has definitely built quite the reputation over the years and is even considered a multi-million dollar company by now winning the trust of over 1,500 clients every month.
+It has definitely built quite a reputation over the years and is even considered a multi-million dollar company by now winning the trust of over 1,500 clients every month.
 They only provide high-quality content to their clients by picking only the best of the best writers.
 On top of that, they pay their writers more than most content mills you would encounter.

-Of course, you would still have to be cautious around BlogMutt so that your account will not be randomly terminated out of nowhere.
+Of course, you would still have to be cautious around BlogMutt so that your account will not be randomly terminated out of anywhere.
 This is one of their biggest flaws and I hope the presumption I presented you earlier is not the case with BlogMutt at all.
 Nevertheless, for something that provides the common writer an opportunity to create articles for a living, you can be sure that BlogMutt is one of your best options.

 However, when you think about all of it, this is all still freelance writing.
 Even though BlogMutt pays their writers well, it won’t be enough alone if you have bills to pay and a family to feed.
 Plus, considering how your articles will not always get accepted and paid, how it could take you a while to reach the level you desire and not to mention, the random termination of accounts – you could work your ass like crazy overnight but still have all that effort thrown into the bin.
 It’s not the kind of risk I would like to take.
 After all, freelance writing is a bloodbath.